TuckerFaulk/HAVS-CALC-DB-PP4/README.md

 **Reset Calculator**

-- Users are able to deleting all equipment by reseting their calculator
+- Users are able to deleting all equipment by resetting their calculator

 Clicking the Reset Calculator button ![Reset Calculator Button](static/readme_images/reset-button.jpg) removes all of the equipment from the users calculator.